Repello-AI/Agent-Wiz/README.md

 You can also add this line to your `.bashrc`, `.zshrc`, or environment setup script for persistent use.

-🧪 More threat models analysis (STRIDE, PASTA, LINDDUN, etc.) are under development.
+🧪 Additional threat modeling frameworks (PASTA, LINDDUN, etc.) are under development.

 ## Installation